Faculty & Staff

 Letters of recommendation are often used by an organization's hiring officials to gather additional information about a candidate.

 It is assumed that a confidential letter of recommendation will provide a candid viewpoint of an applicant's abilities and professional promise.
-The letter of recommendation should give a picture of the candidate's personal characteristics, performance and experience, strengths, capabilities, and professional promise from someone who has worked closely with the candidate.
+An effective letter of recommendation typically includes: